Simon Madden (Irish footballer): Derry City

 At the start of 2012 he signed for Derry City He made his club debut against Bohemians on the opening night of the 2012 League of Ireland season and was an instant hit with the Derry fans.
-He made 28 league appearances and also picked up an 2012 FAI Cup winners medal as Derry defeated St Patrick's Athletic in the final In November 2012, Madden signed a one-year contract extension at the club, citing the chance to play in European competition as one of the main reasons for staying.
+He made 28 league appearances and also picked up a 2012 FAI Cup winners medal as Derry defeated St Patrick's Athletic in the final In November 2012, Madden signed a one-year contract extension at the club, citing the chance to play in European competition as one of the main reasons for staying.
 This was to be a great season for Simon as he played all thirty-three games during the season, scoring once in the last game as Derry beat Limerick 6–0.
 He picked up numerous man of the match awards and was named in the RTÉ Team of the Year.
 Derry came 4th and earned a place in the Europa League qualifiers for the following season.
 Madden played in the two ties against Trabzonspor in the 2013–14 UEFA Europa League.